haikus-in-c/haikus-in-c/2013.8/combinations/README.txt

 So this shifts the problem to one of: translating a number from decimal to arbitrary base performing combinations on it

+how would this approach work on integers << than p but still pretty big, for example 1437 C 236 - which still crashes out, but be unaffected by using the above computation, since neither n or k are multiples of p? idk